intarchboard/workshop-aid/draft-iab-aid-workshop.md

 The IETF holds a wide range of data sources.
 The main ones used are the [mailinglist archives](), [RFCs](), and [the datatracker]().
 The latter provides information on participants, authors, meeting proceedings, minutes [and more]().
 Furthermore there are [statistics for the IETF websites](), working group Github repositories, IETF [survey data]() and there was discussion about the utility of download statistics for the RFCs itself from different repos.

 There are a wide range of tools to analyze this data, produced by IETF participants or researchers interestested in the work of the IETF.
-Two projects that presented their work at the workshop were [BigBang](https://bigbang-py.readthedocs.io/en/latest/) and Sodestream's [IETFdata](https://github.com/lumisota/ietfdata) library; the RFC Prolog Database was described in a submitted paper (see Section {{positionpapers}} below).
-These projects could be used to add additional insights to the existing [IETF statistics](https://www.arkko.com/tools/docstats.html) page and the [datatracker statistics](https://datatracker.ietf.org/stats/), e.g. related to gender questions, however, privacy issues andd implication of making such data publicly available were discussed as well.
+Two projects that presented their work at the workshop were [BigBang](https://bigbang-py.readthedocs.io/en/latest/) and Sodestream's [IETFdata](https://github.com/glasgow-ipl/ietfdata) library; the RFC Prolog Database was described in a submitted paper (see Section {{positionpapers}} below).
+These projects could be used to add additional insights to the existing [IETF statistics](https://www.arkko.com/tools/docstats.html) page and the [datatracker statistics](https://datatracker.ietf.org/stats/), e.g., related to gender questions, however, privacy issues andd implication of making such data publicly available were discussed as well.

 The datatracker itself is a community tool that welcomes contributions, e.g. for additions to the existing interfaces or the statistics page directly (see [https://notes.ietf.org/iab-aid-datatracker-database-overview](https://notes.ietf.org/iab-aid-datatracker-database-overview).
 Instructions how to set up aa local development environment can be found, at the time of the workshop, at [https://notes.ietf.org/iab-aid-data-resources](https://notes.ietf.org/iab-aid-data-resources).
 Questions or any discussion can be issued to tools-discuss@ietf.org.

-There are a wide range of tools to analyze this data, produced by IETF participants or researchers interestested in the work of the IETF.
-Two projects that presented their work at the workshop were [BigBang](https://bigbang-py.readthedocs.io/en/latest/) and Sodestream's [IETFdata](https://github.com/lumisota/ietfdata) library.
-These projects could be used to add additional insights to the existing page from Jari Arkko on [IETF statistics](https://www.arkko.com/tools/docstats.html) and statistic pages of the the [datatracker](https://datatracker.ietf.org/stats/)

 ## Observations on affiliation and industry control